Mummy Confession: We have never been on a family holiday. This winter, we plan on going on a nice holiday to the snow

 8. Plastic bags or other waterproof bags– For transportation of wet gear.
 But, a more handy tip we used back stateside was to actually wrap our feet (over top of the socks, under the boots) in plastic bags to prevent having soggy socks which turned into frozen toes.

 9. Water Bottles– Its important to stay hydrated, especially when you don’t think it’s too hot.
 Chapped or burning lips can be a sign of dehydration (or sunburn), so be sure you are getting the recommended intake of water each day, especially if you are participating in snow sports.
 Be sure the kids get enough, too, because they often forget.
 We use these Camelbak ones for the kids, which have a handy place for a caribeener to hook them up and not lose them in the snow!

-10. Snow Fun– Now, you can hire or you can buy your fun.
+10. Things for Snow Fun– Now, you can hire or you can buy your fun.
 We’ve purchased a couple small sleds in Aldi’s snow sale, but plan to hire anything else needed as we need.
 I’d prefer not to bring all the bulky equipment that we won’t use after this trip, and it shouldn’t run too pricey, as the kids are young and mostly want to run around in the snow.

 What to Bring for Babies &Toddlers